almende/eve/java_libraries.md

     jackson-databind-2.0.0.jar,
     jackson-core-2.0.0.jar,
     jackson-annotations-2.0.0.jar.
-    Also depending on servlet-api.jar, which is normally included already when the project is set up as a web project.
+    Also depending on servlet-api.jar, which is automatically included when the project is set up as a web project.
   *